DSW

 Program Administration

 The DSW degree requires the completion of 12 credit administered by the DSW Governance Committee, which monitors the program, recommends changes in policies and procedures, and serves as the Admissions Committee.
-The DSW Governance Committee is composed of three SP2 standing faculty members, one DSW adjunct faculty member, the Director of the DSW Program, the Associate Dean for Academic Affairs, the Associate Dean for Enrollment Management, and two student representatives.
+The DSW Governance Committee is composed of three SP2 standing faculty members, the Director of the DSW Program (one of the faculty members), the DSW Fellow, and a representative from each of the current cohort of students.
+The Admissions Committee additionally comprises the Associate Dean of Inclusion and the Associate Dean for Enrollment Management.

 Basic Requirements